uyuni-project/uyuni-rfc/accepted/00000-remote-command-auditing.md

 ## Future Developments

-If needed, the `Remote Commands Administrator` role can be customized with a system granularity level: every user can access the `Remote Command` tab on a system if he/she is entitled to do via ACL.
+If needed, the `Remote Command Administrator` role can be customized with a system granularity level: every user can access the `Remote Command` tab on a system if he/she is entitled to do via ACL.
 Additional tables to hold user and systems associated with the role must be introduced and the associated backend code must be implemented.

 # Drawbacks